-Payment are accepted in Singapore currency only and can be made in cash, cheque, telegraphic transfer, Credit card , money order or cashier’s order and made payable to Parkway College of Nursing and Allied Health Pte Ltd.
+Payments are accepted in Singapore currency only and can be made by PayNow transfer, telegraphic transfer, across AXS channels and cheque (made payable to Parkway College of Nursing and Allied Health Pte Ltd).

 Course fees shall be paid within 30 days before the course/semester commences.
 Each installment after the first shall be collected within one week before the next payment scheduled.
 A late penalty fee of S$100 biweekly up to maximum of 6 weeks will be imposed if fees are not paid on time.
 Student is not allowed to attend class if fees are not paid on the due date unless another alternative arrangement has been agreed between Parkway College and the student.

 Important: All fees are inclusive of GST.
 For further details on refund, please refer to Parkway College refund policy and procedure.